 - I used to track my activities, but I’m too busy to do that now.

-- Since this month/quarter/year is done; I’m just going to sandbag this deal.
+- This month/quarter/year is a lost cause; I’m just going to sandbag this deal for later.

 - That sounds like a book that I need to read, but I’m not a reader.